sviperll/ozymandias/maven-profiledep-extension/README.md

 Profile dependencies work across single pom.xml file.
 You can't depend on profile from parent pom.

-Configuring profiles from pom.xml
+Activating profiles from pom.xml
 ---------------------------------

 You can declare a set of interdependent profiles in your parent pom and activate them in inherited pom.
-Special `activateparentprofiles` property is used for it.
+Special `parent.profile.activate` property is used for it.
+This property is a list of profile IDs.
+It works just the same way you specify profiles in command line.

 ````xml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">